Objects¶

 reference.SetValue(someGameObject);

-// Configured on-change commands automatically fire with the new object as target
+// Configured on-change processes automatically fire when the value changes

 // Clear it